Liquidium-Inc/staking-app/README.md

 - **Serverless Backend**: All backend logic runs on Next.js API routes (serverless functions).
 - **Distributed UTXO Locking**: Uses Redis to coordinate UTXO usage and prevent ~~double-spending~~ double-assignation.
 - **Blockchain Data**: Integrates with Internet Computer canisters for exchange rates, mempool.space for Bitcoin blockchain data, and Ordiscan/Best In Slot for rune information.
+- **Email Notifications**: Provides opt-in staking email alerts and a weekly digest powered by the Mailjet API.
 - **Portfolio & Analytics**: Users can view their staking portfolio, yields, and historical performance.

 ---